Colt/ng-curriculum/3-expressions-and-filters.md

 {{3.14159265359 | number:1}}
 ```

 **EXERICSE: Create a drop down menu where the user can select how many digits to round pi to.
-It should work like the following gif.
 BONUS: Find out how to pluralize "digit" correctly.
-Angular comes with a built-in way of pluralizing things!**
+Angular comes with a built-in way of pluralizing things!
+It should work like the following gif.**

 ![](http://zippy.gfycat.com/LegalThickIndochinesetiger.gif)

 **EXERCISE: Create a simple tip calculator using the basic Angular concepts that we've covered so far(and nothing more advanced).
 A user can enter a meal price into an input, then select a percentage to tip from a dropdown menu.
 Display the resulting tip at the bottom of the page.
 Check out the following gif to see how it should work.**

 ![](http://zippy.gfycat.com/FlamboyantQuickGordonsetter.gif)

 **EXERCISE: With one single expression, prove that the context angular expressions run is not the window object.
 What is it instead?**

+Questions:

+* What are Angular expressions?
+How do they compare to EJS/ERB tags?
+* What happens when you write invalid code in an expression?
+What type of error do you get?
+* What are Angular filters?
+Name 4 built-in filters, including one that we haven't used yet.
+* We'll soon see how to create custom filters.
+What is a use case for a custom filter?